Robust computation of linear models by convex relaxation: Related Work

 Robust linear modeling has been an active subject of research for over three decades.
-Although many classical approaches have strong robustness properties \emph{in theory}, the proposals usually involve intractable computational problems.
+Although many classical approaches have strong robustness properties \emph{in theory}, the proposals usually involve either intractable computational problems or algorithms that are designed for a different problem like robust covariance estimation.
 More recently, researchers have developed several techniques, based on convex optimization, that are computationally efficient and admit some theoretical guarantees.
 In this section, we summarize classical and contemporary work on robust linear modeling, with a focus on the numerical aspects.
 We recommend the books~\cite{HR09:Robust-Statistics,MMY06:Robust-Statistics,RL87:Robust-Regression} for a comprehensive discussion of robust statistics.